 If you have a golf ball that goes longer than any other golf ball, go after those golfers who already hit it long and want to hit it even longer.
 If you have a new recipe for chicken noodle soup, go after those who love chicken noodle soup.
 And if you are selling a mortgage, go after those consumers who want to buy a house.
 Damn, that sounds simple.
 Then why do I see golf marketers go after people who hate golf, soup marketers go after those who don’t give a damn about soup and banks trying to sell mortgages to everyone.

-To illustrate this point of focus, I look at three types of potential target markets:
+To illustrate this point of focus, I look at three types of potential consumer target markets:

-- Marketing target: You should focus your limited resources on those consumers who have the highest likelihood of responding positively to your brand positioning, advertising, and new product innovation.
-A tighter target market provides the fastest and highest return on investment.
+You should focus your limited resources on those consumers who have the highest likelihood of responding positively to your brand positioning, advertising, and new product innovation.
+A tighter consumer target market provides the fastest and highest return on investment.

-- Program target: When working on a specific campaign, narrow the target even further.
+When working on a specific campaign, narrow the target even further.
 Focus on people you want to stimulate to see if you can get them to see, think, feel or do things that will benefit your brand.
-A specific program target is smart when launching a new product, or aligning with a promotional time of year (including back-to-school or Christmas).
+A specific program consumer profile is smart when launching a new product, or aligning with a promotional time of year (including back-to-school or Christmas).

 The case of the crazy bank that targeted everyone